 Thank you for contacting ProofDirectory.

-Our “One God” is revealed in the three distinct persons – the Father, Son, and Holy Spirit.
+Our “One God” is revealed in the three distinct persons – the Father, the Son, and the Holy Spirit.
 “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one” (1 John 5:7 NKJV).
 Each is God (Ephesians 4:6; Titus 2:13; Acts 5:3, 4), yet the three are one.
 They are one in nature, character, and purpose.
 And they are the same in properties, attributes and equal in power and glory.

 Jesus said that He wasn’t the Father more than 80 times.
 While always remaining one in purpose and origin, Jesus and the Father are clearly separate and distinct persons.
 And on more than one occasion, the Father spoke to Jesus from heaven.
 “And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased’” (Matthew 3:17 NKJV).